 The processing FI in Slovenia will have a prefix of 66 at the beginning of the Routing Transit Number (RTN).
 The first letter of the Depositor Account Number (DAN) field has the letter “V” assigned for Slovenia.

 C. Overview of IDD for Slovenia

-IDD payments sent to Slovenia must be in Euro accounts to local FIs.
-The beneficiary must provide complete information to the Embassy, Consulate or DIO for input.
-DIO will fax incomplete forms to the Federal Benefits Unit (FBU) at the U.S. Embassy or Consulate that serves that territory, to contact the beneficiary or FI for correction.
+The beneficiary must provide complete information to DIO or the Federal Benefits Unit (FBU) for input.
+DIO will fax incomplete forms to the FBU that serves Slovenia.
+The FBU contacts the beneficiary or FI for additional information.